-Experimental research is conducted in the following situations:
+You can conduct experimental research in the following situations:

-- Time is a vital factor for establishing a relationship between cause and effect.
+- Time is a vital factor in establishing a relationship between cause and effect.

 - Invariable behavior between cause and effect.

-There are three primary types of experimental research design:
+There are three primary types of experimental design:

 - Pre-experimental research design